abdulmajid18/hostpital_management/README.md

 3. Configure environment variables (e.g., JWT secret, database credentials).
 4. Run the application using your preferred backend stack (Node.js recommended).

+### Additional Notes:
+- **`setup_roles`**: Make sure this management command is implemented to create initial roles (e.g., Admin).
+- **RabbitMQ Consumer**: This will run in the background and listen for messages.
+- **Gunicorn**: The server will be configured with a set number of workers, threads, and timeout settings for optimal performance.

+Let me know if you'd like to modify or add more steps to the script!

 ## Contribution

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.